Rick Berg: Tenure

 Berg voted for the Paul Ryan budget, which would restructure Medicare and Medicaid.

 Berg strongly supports a balanced-budget amendment to the Constitution.

 He voted in favor of the National Right-to-Carry Reciprocity Act and has received "A" and "A+" ratings from the NRA Political Victory Fund for his stance on gun rights.

 Berg joined almost 60 other members of Congress in a letter to the Joint Select Committee on Deficit Reduction that urged committee members not to cut the critical access hospital (CAH) program.
 The CAH program provides assistance to rural hospitals.
 36 CAHs exist in North Dakota, including one in Hettinger, Berg's hometown.

 Berg has voted to curtail EPA regulations, stating: "In North Dakota, we know the damaging effects that overreaching government regulations can have on our small businesses and their ability to create jobs."
 He has also proposed drilling for oil in federal lands, including North Dakota's own Theodore Roosevelt National Park, as a way to provide funding for Social Security.
 In 2009, he was presented with the Greater North Dakotan Award by the North Dakota Chamber of Commerce for his support of business interests.

 Berg is anti-abortion and has voted to prohibit federal funds from being used for health care plans that cover abortions.
 He is a member of the Congressional Prayer Caucus.

-Berg is against same-sex marriage.